 - January 14, 2022: Revised unit draft(s), evidence of unit implementation, evidence of unit evaluation, and initial plans for unit expansion in 2022 due

 Click here to apply for The 1619 Project Education Network.
 Applications are due Monday, March 15, 2021.

 If you have additional questions, please contact us by emailing firstname.lastname@example.org.
 We look forward to hearing from you!

 The Pulitzer Center's national education work on The 1619 Project is a partnership with the journalists and editors behind this landmark New York Times Magazine initiative.
-We are grateful to the foundations and individuals who have joined this effort, with primary support from Facebook.
+We are grateful to the foundations and individuals who have joined this effort, especially our lead supporter, Facebook.
 Other donors include Humanity United, the Trellis Fund, the Art for Justice Fund, and the Charles Stewart Mott Foundation.

 The 1619 Project Education Network Launch Event: